 Recent upgrades have significantly increased PC-1's lit trans-Pacific transmission and design capacity.
 Pacific Crossing delivers ample capacity to support current and future demand for broadband network services for carriers, ISP's and major content providers.

 Key strategic operational relationships enable around-the-clock wet and dry maintenance, network monitoring, operations and support for the PC-1 system and landing stations to ensure high reliability and availability.

 The PC-1 system is connected seamlessly to backhaul providers with diverse routes and competitive pricing.
 At PoPs in Washington and California, PC-1 is interconnected with various carriers providing services to various locations in the U.S.

-Our facilities in Japan are fully integrated with our parent NTT Communications’ extensive domestic network and facilities, providing connectivity to all major Japanese cities and facilities and ready interconnection to other sub-sea networks serving Asia.
+Our facilities in Japan are fully integrated with our parent company NTT Limited.
+Their extensive domestic network and facilities provide connectivity to all major Japanese cities and facilities and ready interconnection to other sub-sea networks serving Asia.